 CNSC Conflict of Interest Policy

-1. Effective Date
+1. Effective date

 2. Application

 This policy applies to all CNSC employees.
-Together with the requirements set out in the Nuclear Safety and Control Act, the Values and Ethics Code for the Public Sector, the CNSC Values and Ethics Code , and the CNSC Directive on Reporting and Managing Financial Conflicts of Interest, this policy forms part of the conditions of employment with the CNSC.
+Together with the requirements set out in the Nuclear Safety and Control Act, the Values and Ethics Code for the Public Sector, the CNSC Values and Ethics Code, and the CNSC Directive on Reporting and Managing Financial Conflicts of Interest, this policy forms part of the conditions of employment with the CNSC.

-Employees’ duties and responsibilities are detailed in section 4.1 of this document.
+Employees’ duties and responsibilities are detailed in section 6.1 of this document.
 Where applicable, employees are also expected to observe any specific conduct prescribed by their professional associations.

 3. Definitions

-See Appendix A.
+See appendix A.

-4. Policy Statement
+4. Policy statement

 CNSC employees contribute fundamentally to good government, democracy and Canadian society through their loyal, impartial and non-partisan support for the CNSC and its stakeholders.
-As dedicated professionals, CNSC staff serve the public interest and maintain public confidence by taking all reasonable steps to recognize, avoid, prevent and resolve any real, apparent or potential conflict of interest between their official CNSC responsibilities and their other activities.
-This policy elaborates on the Values and Ethics Code of the Public Sector and on the CNSC Values and Ethics Code and is aligned with their content.
-It provides direction and measures to assist the CNSC and its employees in dealing effectively with real, potential and apparent conflicts of interest that may arise during and after their employment at the CNSC.
+As dedicated professionals, CNSC staff serve the public interest and maintain public confidence by taking all reasonable steps to recognize, avoid, prevent and resolve any real, apparent or potential conflicts of interest between their official CNSC responsibilities and their other activities.
+This policy elaborates on the Values and Ethics Code for the Public Sector and on the CNSC Values and Ethics Code and is aligned with their content.
+It provides direction and measures to assist the CNSC and its employees in dealing effectively with real, potential and apparent conflicts of interest that may arise during and after employment at the CNSC.

-Conflicts of interest may arise as a result of personal financial transactions, investments, securities and other assets and the transfer of economic benefit, as well as through numerous other situations and events described in this policy.
-It is important to remember that a prohibited conflict of interest may arise both during and after your CNSC employment.
+A conflict of interest may arise through relationships; receiving gifts; fundraising; political activities; personal financial transactions, investments, securities and other assets; the transfer of an economic benefit; and numerous other situations and events described in this policy.
+It is important to remember that a conflict of interest may arise both during and after your CNSC employment.

-5. Objectives and Expected Results
+5. Objectives and expected results

 The expected results of this policy are as follows: